The Radio Text Idea

 Author: Vince Poynter

-This idea was first penned in Mar 2004, well before the age of unlimited calls and texts.
+First Published: Version 1.02 in Mar 2004, well before the age of unlimited calls and texts.
 The lack of reference to Bluetooth functionality in the article suggests that I was unaware of this technology at this time.
 Bluetooth was first announced on 20 May 1988 and the Bluetooth 2.0 specification in 2004 with variant 2.1 not being adopted until 26 Jul 2007